HenrykHaniewicz/pokemon_character_generator/README.md

 python app.py
 ```

-Open your browser at http://127.0.0.1:5000 to access the character generator.
+Open your browser at http://127.0.0.1:5000 to access the interactive character generator.

 ### Generate a character (via CLI, optional)